SteffenKn/node-switchbot/README.md

 ## `WoCurtain` object

-The `WoCurtain` object represents a Curtain, which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.
+The `WoCurtain` object represents a Curtain, which is created through the discovery process triggered by the [`SwitchBot.discover()`](#SwitchBot-discover-method) method.

-Actually, the `WoCurtain` is an object inherited from the [`SwitchbotDevice`](#SwitchbotDevice-object).
-You can use not only the method described in this section but also the properties and methods implemented in the [`SwitchbotDevice`](#SwitchbotDevice-object) object.
+Actually, the `WoCurtain` is an object inherited from the [`SwitchBotDevice`](#SwitchBotDevice-object).
+You can use not only the method described in this section but also the properties and methods implemented in the [`SwitchBotDevice`](#SwitchBotDevice-object) object.

 ### `open()` method

 The `open()` method sends an open command to the Curtain.
 This method returns a `Promise` object.
 Nothing will be passed to the `resove()`.

 If no connection is established with the device, this method automatically establishes a connection with the device, then finally closes the connection.
-You don't have to call the [`connect()`](#SwitchbotDevice-connect-method) method in advance.
+You don't have to call the [`connect()`](#SwitchBotDevice-connect-method) method in advance.

 When the Curtain receives this command, the Curtain will open the curtain (0% position).
 If not calibrated, the Curtain does not move.